it was the carpenter bee. black and rotund and a little hazy as it whirred about and dashed against the blooms of the bright yellow trumpet flower.

 “floats like a butterfly… hmm… stings like a…” sang the frog, blithely out of tune, “bzz!” the bee completed the line.

-“there’s a punch in the song, yeah!” it said, and shook with laughter at its own joke. i wondered where the frog and the bee had heard the beatles and that seventies’ song about mohammad ali.
+“there’s a punch in the song, yeah!” it said, and shook with laughter at its own joke. i wondered where the frog and the bee had heard the beatles and that seventies’ song about muhammad ali.

-the frog hummed away, and as it reached “catch me if you can…” it suddenly sprang up and hopped a couple of hops. then the bee and the frog got into a merry twirl, the frog picked up a white jasmine that had fallen by the baby rubber plant and kissed it quickly before holding it aloft, standing straight and chest puffed out in a pose of some sort. there was a bated breath on the balcony. next thing, the frog was clicking its heels and flailing its arms, the bee had landed on a begonia leaf and started whirling about too.
+the frog hummed away, and as it reached “catch me if you can…,” it suddenly sprang up and hopped a couple of hops. then the bee and the frog got into a merry twirl, the frog picked up a white jasmine that had fallen by the baby rubber plant and kissed it quickly before holding it aloft, standing straight and chest puffed out in a pose of some sort. there was a bated breath on the balcony. next thing, the frog was clicking its heels and flailing its arms, the bee had landed on a begonia leaf and started whirling about too.

 “what a farrago!” said the cross little bird.